maddsua/lambda/readme.md

 You might not like my JSON implementation (I had a reason to put it here), so you might want to try [JSON for Modern C++ ](https://github.com/nlohmann/json) as a replacement.
 My implementation will still be used under the hood where performance is desirable.

+## Error handling/exceptions

+By default, lambda utilizes std::exception and its derived classes for where no additional error codes are present.
+In the presence of error codes (like winapi error or errno), or if the error is not thrown but is returned by a function the Lambda::Error shall be used.
+Lambda::Error is derived from std::exception base class an can be caught as one.

+The reason for that is simple: to not have different functions return different error objects.
+And the name “exception” just does not sound right for an object that may be returned by a function.

 ## Building a server app with lambda

 ### Requirements